sukhostavets/learning-prisma-orm/README.md

 - Prisma ORM for database operations
 - Swagger UI for API documentation
 - TypeScript for type safety
+- End-to-end testing with Jest, SuperTest, and TestContainers
+- ESLint and Prettier for code quality
+- VSCode integration for development and debugging
+- CI/CD with GitHub Actions

 ## Project Structure